3dbeb41841bfbfcc24d55143816cf7f1/express-error-handling/readme.md

   todos:app You found the INDEX route for todos! +42s
 ```

-> NOTE: The above output will only print if the DEBUG flag contains the pattern "todos:router" or "todos:*"
+> NOTE: The above output will only print if the DEBUG flag contains a matching pattern, for example: "todos:router" or "todos:*" or "*"

 ## Running in Development or Production Mode